kristinemlarson/gnssIR_matlab_v3/README.md

 # gnssIR_matlab_v3

+Update: April 11, 2020
+I have updated get_navfile.m.
+This removes a previous poor choice of nav archive (UNAVCO), and provides two new and better ones: CDDIS and NGS.
+As before, it also checks SOPAC.

 This code is basd on a previous matlab library that was published in GPS Solutions (https://link.springer.com/article/10.1007/s10291-018-0744-8) and the GPS Tool Box (https://www.ngs.noaa.gov/gps-toolbox/GNSS-IR.htm)